Mille Lacs Indian Reservation: Mille Lacs Lake Indian Reservation

 This reservation contains the communities of Neyaashiing (Vineland) and Chi-minising (Isle).
 Neyaashiing houses the Mille Lacs Band of Ojibwe Government Center, Nay-Ah-Shing Lower and Upper Schools and the Ne-Ia-Shing Clinic.
 It hosts Minnesota Historical Society's Mille Lacs Indian Museum.
 Grand Casino Mille Lacs is also located in Neyaashiing.
 The central offices for Woodland National Bank, which is owned by the Mille Lacs Band, and the offices of the Band's Circle of Health supplementary Health Insurance, are both located in Onamia, Minnesota, within the Mille Lacs Indian Reservation.
 Chi-minising houses the Chiminising Community Center and District IIa Government Services Center.

 The reservation is located in Kathio Township, South Harbor Township, and Isle Harbor Township in Mille Lacs County.
-Other lands held in trust by the United States on behalf of the Mille Lacs Band of Ojibwe is also found, contiguous to the Mille Lacs Indian Reservation, in southwest corner of Idun Township in Aitkin County.
+Other lands held in trust by the United States on behalf of the Mille Lacs Band of Ojibwe are contiguous to the Mille Lacs Indian Reservation in southwest corner of Idun Township in Aitkin County.

 In March 2022, the United States District Court for the District of Minnesota reaffirmed that the territory set aside in the Treaty of 1855 still has federal reservation status, ruling in favor of the Mille Lacs Band of Ojibwe in a boundary dispute with Mille Lacs County.

 Sandy Lake Indian Reservation

 The contemporary Mille Lacs Indian Band also has land holdings with the Sandy Lake Indian Reservation (Gaa-mitaawangaagamaag in the Ojibwe language) 46°48′09″N 93°14′59″W in Aitkin County, which surrounds Big Sandy Lake and comprises about 20192 acres of land.
 Like Misi-zaaga'iganiing, it too was initially established in 1855 under the Treaty of Washington for the Mississippi Bands of Chippewa Indians.
 Under a later treaty it was reserved for the exclusive occupancy of the Sandy Lake Band, and it was later opened to non-Indian settlement.
 The US Census Bureau designates this reservation as "2385: Sandy Lake Indian Reservation".

 Today, nearly all of the land within this reservation is non-Native American owned.
 The Gaa-mitaawangaagamaag community of the historical Sandy Lake Band of Mississippi Chippewa is located adjacent to and within the northern portion of the reservation.
-The Manoominikaan-zaaga'iganiing community of the historical Rice Lake band of Mississippi Chippewa is located adjacent to the reservation on the southern portion of the reservation.
+The Chi-manoominikaang community of the historical Rice Lake band of Mississippi Chippewa is located adjacent to the reservation on the southern portion of the reservation.
 The United States Army Corps of Engineers operate a small flood-control dam within this Indian Reservation.

 The reservation is located in parts of Libby, Shamrock, Turner, and Workman Townships in Aitkin County.